 Most microwaves have a defrost setting.
 You can use this, but don’t walk away and forget about it.
 If your microwave doesn’t have a defrost setting, use 50% power and short time intervals.
 Whichever way you select, check on your chicken frequently and turn it to help it thaw more evenly.

-I’d also recommend cleaning the microwave after using it to defrost chicken to remove any juices that may have spilled.
+I’d also recommend cleaning the microwave after using it to quickly defrost chicken to remove any juices that may have spilled.

 Wasteful Method: Defrosting Chicken in Cold, Running Water